sympy/sympy/doc/src/modules/physics/unitsystems/index.rst

 to use, instead of having all in the name space.
 Moreover it allows a better control over the dimensions and conversions.

-Ideas and future developments can be found on the `Github wiki
+Ideas about future developments can be found on the `Github wiki
 <https://github.com/sympy/sympy/wiki/Unit-systems>`_.

 .. toctree::